The New York Times will let you subscribe to their cooking section free for 30 days. Check out some of their excellent decadent recipes:

 1 5/8 cups room temp to slightly warm water.

-Cover with plastic wrap.
+Place in a large bowl and cover with plastic wrap.
 Let rise overnight in a warm place.
+(You can leave it in the oven with the light on.)

-Let it rest for 30 minutes while you preheat a dutch oven to 500 degrees for that same 30 minutes.
-(At 20 minutes, I use a serrated bread knife to cut 3 angled slits in the top.)
+Let it rest for 30 minutes while you preheat a cast iron (ceramic coated is okay) Dutch oven with lid, to 500 degrees for that same 30 minutes.
+(At 20 minutes, I use a serrated bread knife to cut 3 angled slits in the top of the dough.)

-Plop the dough (parchment paper and all) into the Dutch oven, lower the heat to 450 degrees and cook, covered for 30 minutes and then uncovered for another 15.
+Using very high quality oven mitts, remove the lid from the Dutch oven and place on a protected surface, lower the dough (parchment paper and all) into the Dutch oven and place the cover, lower the heat to 450 degrees and cook, covered for 30 minutes and then uncovered for another 15.
 Let cool on a rack for 10 minutes and listen to the lovely crackling sounds as it cools.
 (You are supposed to let it rest/cool for an hour or so.
 Bahahaha!)
 Slice of a hunk, slather with butter and enjoy.